jwrr/ppl_uart_terminal/README.md

 # SUUTerminal

-Sufficient USB UART TERMINAL GUI SOFTWARE
+Serial USB UART TERMINAL GUI SOFTWARE
 -----------------------------------------

 SUUTerminal is written in C# using WinForms.
 It provides a USB UART serial